shankarinece/openwrt-mr600/README.md

 - Enable WLAN

 # Built images (v24.10.1)
-With these settings applied, I have built the image and available under [images](/images) directory.
+With these settings applied, I have built the image and available under [bin/targets/ramips/mt7621](/bin/targets/ramips/mt7621) directory.
 This can be used to flash the router.

 # Flashing the Router
 Required Items:
-1. Download all the files under [images](/images) directory.
+1. Download all the files under [bin/targets/ramips/mt7621](/bin/targets/ramips/mt7621) directory.
 2. [TFTP Server](https://tftpd64.software.informer.com/download/).
 Download and install the file `tftpd64-4.51-setup.exe`
 3. WinSCP or any SCP tool
+4. WiFi 5GHz fix files under

-Rename the file ending `initramfs-kernel.bin` to `initramfs-kernel.bin`
+Rename the file `openwrt-ramips-mt7621-tplink_mr600-v2-eu-initramfs-kernel.bin` to `initramfs-kernel.bin`
 ## Installation procedure
 This applies for router running both `Factory Firmware` and `OpenWRT Firmware`